fossasia/eventyay-tickets/doc/user/events/guides/timeslots.rst

    :align: center
    :class: screenshot

-You can click :ref:`here <subevents>` for a more general description of event series with pretix, but everything you need to know is in this chapter as well.
+You can click :ref:`here <subevents>` for a more general description of event series with eventyay, but everything you need to know is in this chapter as well.

 General event setup